obsidiansystems/obelisk/lib/route/ROUTING.md

 application.
 Again you don't have to have a deep understanding of these types, a high level view will suffice for now.

-#### `SegmentResult`

-This is the primary building block of individual routes, it has a list-like structure with a recursive component, and a terminating case.

-The recursive case is the `PathSegment Text (Encoder check parse a PageName)` constructor that encodes a literal segment in the path, followed by one or more `Encoder`s.

-The terminating case is the `PathEnd (Encoder check parse a (Map Text (Maybe Text)))` constructor.
-It is used to indicate that there is only this single segment in that route, or to terminate a longer route.

 #### `Encoder`

 An `Encoder` may describe how an individual segment of a route is to be encoded.
 Such as how to read the number from a route like `/user/33`.
-Or how several routes are encoded.
-So you may have an `Encoder` that for all of the routes pertaining to 'blog posts', such as:
+Or how several routes are encoded, such as an `Encoder` for all of the sub-routes pertaining to 'blog posts', such as:

 - /blog/:postId:/edit
 - /blog/:postId:/metrics